canonical/lxd/doc/networks.md

 LXD supports the following network types:

  - [bridge](#network-bridge): Creates an L2 bridge for connecting instances to (can provide local DHCP and DNS).
+ - [macvlan](#network-macvlan): Provides preset configuration to use when connecting instances to a parent macvlan interface.
+ - [sriov](#network-sriov): Provides preset configuration to use when connecting instances to a parent SR-IOV interface.

 The configuration keys are namespaced with the following namespaces currently supported for all network types: